ScriptBasic/WinPBX/docs/Oxygen/Intrinsic Functions.md

 # <a name="mid2"></a>mid (statement)

-Overwrites part of a substring of a string with another string.
+Overwrites part of a string with another string.

 | Parameter  | Description |
 | ---------- | ----------- |